-The monthly stipend does not include day or other services.
+The monthly stipend does not include day or other services, but it does include member transportation.
 If subcontracting, the provider determines the total amount per month paid to the foster parent.
-If subcontracting the service, any of the agency's administrative/supervision fee comes from the monthly rate and includes the following: compliance with Organized Health Care Delivery System (OHCDS) standards per the DDP contract, written policies and procedures, maintaining service delivery documentation and reimbursements, provide initial and ongoing training and supervision to the foster parent, and ensure subcontractor compliance with DD rules, waiver requirements, site regulations for licensed foster homes, and the HCBS Settings Rules.
+If subcontracting the service, any of the agency's administrative/supervision fee comes from the monthly rate and includes the following: compliance with Organized Health Care Delivery System (OHCDS) standards pursuant to the DDP contract, written policies and procedures, maintaining service delivery documentation and reimbursements; provision of_initial and ongoing training and supervision to the foster parent; and ensuring subcontractor compliance with DD rules, waiver requirements, site regulations for licensed foster homes, and the HCBS Settings Rules.